-The Trust leases office space (and associated parking spaces) under a noncancelable lease ending September 2017 with minimum lease payments of \$900 per month through the end of the lease term.
-Rent expense under the lease was \$10,800 for the fiscal year ended September 30, 2016.
+The Trust leases office space (and associated parking spaces) under a noncancelable lease ending September 2018 with minimum lease payments of \$900 per month through the end of the lease term.
+Rent expense under the lease was \$10,800 for both fiscal years ended September 30, 2016 and 2017.